 - Identify how long it takes users to complete assigned tasks.

 - You want to read the services and the delivered products in detail.
-Please take action to contact the company as much as you can.
+Please take action to contact with the company as much as you can.

 - You are on the page of the ports that the company serves.
 Take the action to find a specific port.
 In this case, you want to find the Buenos Aeries.